A regional nature park

 Besides the labelling of products like «AOC» or «Bio», the labelling of regions has become more and more important.
-Regions like Binntal hope to gain new economic impulses from labels like «Landscape Park» or «Regional Nature Park».
+Regions like Binntal hope to gain new economic impulses from the label «Regional Nature Park».
 Hence, the domestic resource wood, for instance, shall regain a higher significance and be processed and used in the area.

 In May 2005 the sponsors of the parks and park projects of national significance have united and formed the «Network of Swiss Parks».
 Their aim is to achieve a cohesive appearance thanks to the national label «Swiss Parks», coordinated marketing and advertising campaigns and also the national and international transfer of knowledge amongst parks and park projects.